3lchanguit0/3lchanguit0/README.md

 </div>

 **3𝖑𝖈𝖍𝖆𝖓𝖌𝖚𝖎𝖙0** is a centralized security tool management terminal and pentesting dashboard designed for **Kali Linux**.
 It unifies powerful offensive security tools into a simple minimalist interface using the **GNOME Desktop Environment**.
+Your computer is now a hacking gadget!

 ---